AndrikSeeger/VehicleTradingSystem_POSTGRES/README.md

 ## Testing
 There are unit tests available in the build.
 The lines of code **test coverage is at 75,7%**.
+The tests for the main logic without the database implementation are available <a href="https://github.com/AndrikSeeger/VehicleTradingSystem_POSTGRES/tree/main/Tests" target="_blank">here</a>.

 ## Documentation
 For the database implementation please refer to the in-code documentation.